 However, the territories are faced with huge hurdles:

-- Weak government capacity means individuals and their families struggle to access information about existing supports and programs;
+- weak government capacity, which makes it difficult to access information about existing supports and programs;

-- The severe housing shortage in the North affects individuals with disabilities disproportionately;
+- a severe housing shortage, which affects individuals with disabilities disproportionately;

-- Community infrastructure is poor overall with weak capacity to deliver services to the most remote areas; and,
+- poor community infrastructure and weak capacity to deliver services to the most remote areas; and,

-- Territorial governments have been unable to secure the same federal transfer agreements as the provinces (such as the Labour Market Agreement for Persons with Disabilities) because accepting federal funding requires territorial governments to agree to cuts in funding support to other sectors.
+- inability to secure the same federal transfer agreements as the provinces, such as the Labour Market Agreement for Persons with Disabilities, because accepting federal funding requires territorial governments to agree to funding cuts in other sectors.

-The Northwest Territories offers the most comprehensive disability support program and actually has an Action Plan for Persons with Disabilities.
+The Northwest Territories offers the most comprehensive disability support program and has an Action Plan for Persons with Disabilities.
 Last updated in 2008, the action plan focuses on improvements in education, employment, income supports, non-income supports, and housing1.
 The NWT government also offers a Voluntary Service Agreement (VSA) to families with disabled children requiring supports, but each VSA contract is only valid for six months at a time before review is required2.
-The Yellowknife Association for Community Living has carried out research on how to implement delivery models developed in the south (such as independent living and respite care) in a northern context as well as how to increase the accessible housing stock to improve residential options3.
+The Yellowknife Association for Community Living has carried out research on how to implement delivery models developed in the south—such as independent living and respite care—in a northern context as well as how to increase the accessible housing stock to improve residential options3.